Notary / lawyer: found in the AI era

 2 billion

-Google's AI summaries reach 2 billion people a month. « Notary fees in Montreal? » now gets a full AI answer — no click, and with (or without) your name.
+Google's AI summaries reach 2 billion people a month. « Notary fees in Montreal? » now gets a full AI answer, often with no click to a site.

 Monthly users of Google's AI Overviews (AI summaries in Google Search).